-The issuer transaction documents and the issuer notes will be governed by English law.
-The courts of England are to have non-exclusive jurisdiction to settle any disputes which may arise out of or in connection with the transaction documents and the issuer notes.
-The issuer and the other parties to the issuer transaction documents irrevocably submit to the non-exclusive jurisdiction of the courts of England.
+The courts of England are to have non-exclusive jurisdiction to settle any disputes which may arise out of or in connection with the issuer transaction documents (other than the issuer underwriting agreement) and the issuer notes.
+The issuer and the other parties to the issuer transaction documents (other than the issuer underwriting agreement) irrevocably submit to the non-exclusive jurisdiction of the courts of England.